zheng0116/Filparser/README.md

 <strong>[中文](./README_zh.md) |
     English</strong>
 ## Overview
-A powerful gRPC-based document parsing service that extracts structure and content from various document formats, providing high-performance, scalable document analysis through efficient client-server architecture.
+Filparser is a powerful gRPC-based document parsing service that extracts structure and content from various document formats.
+It not only provides high-performance, scalable document analysis capabilities, but also supports intelligent document chunking based on layout analysis, directly providing high-quality text chunks for Retrieval-Augmented Generation (RAG) systems.

 ## Models